 The purpose of the valve gear on a steam locomotive is to control the flow, direction and amount, of steam passing into and out of the cylinders, this controls the speed, power and direction of the locomotive.
-Traditionally Steam engines had external valve gear exposed regardless of whether they had either outside cylinders or inside cylinders between the frames.
-You may be familiar with valve gear design names such as Stephenson’s of Walschaerts.
-These valve gear designs controlled by a series of rods, pivots and links and they were subject to all the grit and muck thrown up from the track and required regular lubrication of all pivots and bearings, which were not often easy to access, especially when the motion was inside the frames.
+Traditionally steam engines had external valve gear exposed regardless of whether they had either outside cylinders or inside cylinders between the frames.
+You may be familiar with valve gear design names such as Stephenson’s, Joy or Walschaerts.
+These valve gear designs are controlled by a series of rods, pivots and links.
+They were subject to all the grit and muck thrown up from the track and required regular lubrication of all pivots and bearings, which were often not easy to access, especially when the valve gear was mounted inside the frames.

-The diagrams below left hand and right hand [click diagrams for a larger version] shows the Bulleid arrangement which used a Morse chain drive a three-throw crankshaft.
-The initial drive was from the centre crank axle to an intermediate sprocket and was horizontal to allow to allow for the rise and fall of the engine on its springs.
+The diagrams below left hand and right hand [click diagrams for a larger version] show the Bulleid arrangement which used a Morse chain drive to a three-throw crankshaft.
+The initial drive was from the centre crank axle to an intermediate sprocket that was horizontal to allow to allow for the rise and fall of the engine on its springs.
 The shaft of the sprocket had a second sprocket that drove a further chain downwards to a final sprocket mounted on the three-throw crankshaft.
-Each crank spaced out accordingly, on operated a set of valve gear, one for each piston valve.
+Each crank was spaced out accordingly, and operated one set of valve gear, one for each piston valve.